techietechcentral/AiCore-Project-documentation/README.md

 The check_guess method takes a guess parameter, converts it to lowercase, and checks if the guess is in the word.
 If the guess is in the word, it prints a message saying "Good guess! {guess} is in the word."
 It then updates the word_guessed list to reveal the position of the correctly guessed letter(s) and decrements the num_letters counter.
 If the guess is not in the word, it decrements the num_lives counter and prints a message saying "Sorry, {guess} is not in the word.
 You have {self.num_lives} lives left."
 2.	ask_for_input:
 The ask_for_input method uses a while loop to keep asking the user to guess a letter until a valid guess is made.
 It first prompts the user to enter a guess, checks if the guess is a single alphabetical character, and if it has already been guessed.
 If the guess is not valid, it prints an error message.
 If the guess is valid, it calls the check_guess method and adds the guess to the list_of_guesses.
 If the guess is correct, the loop continues until the word is guessed or the player runs out of lives.

+### Milestone 5

+This is a Python code for the Hangman game, which is a word guessing game.
+The player tries to guess the letters of a secret word, and has a limited number of chances to do so.
+The game starts with a word randomly selected from a given list of words.

+The code begins by importing the random module.

+The Hangman class is defined next, which represents the Hangman game.
+The class has five attributes:

+word_list (list): A list of words to choose from. num_lives (int): The number of lives the player has. word (str): The word to be guessed, chosen randomly from the word_list. word_guessed (list): A list representing the word to be guessed, with '_' for letters not yet guessed. list_of_guesses (list): A list of letters that have already been guessed.
+The __init__ method initializes the attributes of the Hangman object.
+It takes two parameters:

+word_list (list): A list of words to choose from. num_lives (int): The number of lives the player has.
+It defaults to 5 if not specified.
+The check_guess method checks if the guessed letter is in the word and updates the attributes.
+It takes one parameter:

+guess (str): The letter guessed by the player.
+The ask_for_input method asks the player to guess a letter and handles invalid input.
+It returns the guessed letter.

+The play_game method plays the Hangman game using the given word list.
+It takes one parameter:

+word_list (list): A list of words to choose from.
+The play_game method creates an instance of the Hangman class and enters a while loop that continues until the game is over (either the player wins or loses).
+Within the while loop, the method calls ask_for_input to get the player's guess and updates the game state accordingly.
+If the player wins or loses, the loop is broken and a message is printed to the console.

+Finally, the code creates a word list and calls the play_game method to play the Hangman game using the given word list.

+Overall, the code follows a clear and modular design, with separate methods for initializing the game, checking guesses, asking for input, and playing the game.
+The use of a class to represent the Hangman game allows for easy management of the game state and logic.
+The code also includes error handling to prevent the player from entering invalid input.